Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Recital Costumes: All levels of Ballet will participate in a shortened ballet production in the recital wearing their level's class uniform with simple skirts/pants and accessories.
 See Costume Explanations at the bottom of this page for more information.

-Description: An introduction to jazz technique with an emphasis on movement vocabulary fundamentals.
-Dancers develop musicality, strength, and coordination in a high energy class format.
+Description: An introduction to basic technique across three dance genres including hip hop, contemporary, and jazz with an emphasis on movement vocabulary fundamentals.
+Dancers develop musicality, strength, and coordination in a high energy class format that provides an introduction to.

-Girls Class Dress Code: Leotard and tights or leggings/bike shorts and fitted top with tan jazz shoes.
+Girls Class Dress Code: Light purple (lilac) leotard* and tights or leggings/bike shorts with tan jazz shoes.
 Hair should be secured and out of the face.

 Boys Class Dress Code: Athletic wear that allows freedom of movement with tan jazz shoes.

-Recital Costumes: Purchase of a costume required for the first class at this level along with additional skirts/pants/accessories for any other classes students are enrolled in (Contemporary, Hip Hop, Tap, Tumbling).
+Recital Costumes: Purchase of a costume required for the first class at this level along with additional skirts/pants/accessories for any other classes students are enrolled in (Tap or Tumbling).
 See Costume Explanations at the bottom of this page for more information.

 Description: A continuation of tap vocabulary and technique while beginning to explore more complex rhythms.
 Dancers focus on musicality and more refined movement.

-Recital Costumes: Purchase of a costume required for the first class at this level along with additional skirts/pants/accessories for any other classes students are enrolled in (Contemporary, Jazz, Hip Hop, Tumbling).
+Recital Costumes: Purchase of a costume required for the first class at this level along with additional skirts/pants/accessories for any other classes students are enrolled in (Dance Fusion or Tumbling).
 See Costume Explanations at the bottom of this page for more information.

 Description: A chance to develop fundamental tumbling skills in a high energy class.
 Tumblers will engage major muscles with a focus on strength, flexibility.